AIMath-Lab/MathematicalWriting/README.md

 ### Structure and Content of an Introduction

-Your introduction should clearly present the **WHY**, followed by the **HOW** and **WHAT**, and also at the end include a roadmap outlining the results.
+Our introduction should clearly present the **WHY**, followed by the **HOW** and **WHAT**, and also at the end include a roadmap outlining the results.

 #### The Hook and Context (The **WHY**)
 The first paragraph, and especially the first sentence, of our introduction should serve two purposes: it should be informative and highlight the significance of our findings.
 We have already caught the reader's attention with our title and abstract; now is the time to strengthen that interest.

 - **The Subject:** We begin with a compelling statement about the research field, then narrow down to the specific problem we addressed, and conclude by stating the overall objective of your paper.
 Thus, we begin by painting the broad picture and establishing the necessity of your work.
 - **Historical Context and Literature:** Briefly, we situate our work within the existing field.
 We cite key prior works and, crucially, identify the *gap* or limitation that our paper addresses.
-  - Mention a relevant survey article if one exists.
+  - We mention a relevant survey article if one exists.
-  - The goal is to set the stage for your contribution, not to provide an exhaustive history.
+  - The goal is to set the stage for our contribution, not to provide an exhaustive history.
 - **Motivation:** Explain why this problem is important, interesting, or challenging.

 #### The Approach (The **HOW**)
-Briefly hint at the intellectual machinery and method of how you obtained your results.
+Briefly, we hint at the intellectual machinery and method of how we obtained your results.

 - **Technical Insight:** Give a high-level idea of the key technique, method, or proof strategy.
 This helps experts see the novelty of your approach.
   - *Example:* "The key to our result is a new combinatorial formula for ..."

 #### The Contribution (The **WHAT**)
-This is the core of your introduction, where you present your work's value.
+This is the core of your introduction, where we present your work's value.

-- **Clear Statement of Results:** Describe your main results and findings.
+- **Clear Statement of Results:** We describe our main results and findings.
-- **Non-Technical Explanation:** Frame these results in non-technical way.
-If the full result is highly technical, use a simple but interesting special case or an analogy to convey the essence.
+- **Non-Technical Explanation:** We frame these results in non-technical way.
+If the full result is highly technical, we use a simple but interesting special case or an analogy to convey the essence.
-- **Novelty and Significance:** This is a place where you explicitly re-state why your work is new and important.
-Compare and contrast it with the literature.
+- **Novelty and Significance:** This is a place where we explicitly re-state why your work is new and important.
+We compare and contrast it with the literature.
   - *Example:* "Extending the finding of [1], we demonstrate that [X] is possible without the assumption of [Y]."
   - *Example:* "We provide a counterexample showing this bound cannot be improved."

 #### The Roadmap
-Guide the reader through the structure of your paper by writing a paragraph at the end of your introduction.
+We guide the reader through the structure of our paper by writing a paragraph at the end of our introduction.
 Explicitly outline the structure of the rest of the paper, using section numbers.
 This is similar to a table of contents but presented in paragraph form.

 ### Conclusion

-The main objective is to make it impossible for a reader to miss your main results and their importance.
-Your introduction must be a self-contained, persuasive narrative that answers the reader's core questions:
+The main objective is to make it impossible for a reader to miss our main results and their importance.
+Our introduction must be a self-contained, persuasive narrative that answers the reader's core questions:

 - **Why** is this research important?
-- **How** it has been done?
+- **How** has it been done?
 - **What** are the results?
 Are they **different/better**?
-- **What** can I expect to find in this paper?
+- **What** can one expect to find in this paper?

-By following this structure, you ensure that your results get the spotlight they deserve from the very first page.
+By following this structure, we ensure that your results get the spotlight they deserve from the very first page.

 ## The Golden Circle and Writing an Abstract